 If you’ve been in a car accident and are expecting a settlement, you’ll most likely want to figure out how much the settlement will be.
 Besides being curious, you want to make sure you’re being compensated fairly for what your case is worth.
 But is there even a way to estimate your car accident settlement?

 Luckily, the answer is yes.
 While there are some online calculators you can use, they aren’t always accurate.
 Instead, you’d be better off looking at your economic damage as a whole.
 And if you ever want the most accurate answers about your case, contact a trusted attorney for personalized answers.

-If you’ve been injured by the negligence of another, you could hire any auto wreck lawyer in Katy, TX, or you can hire a good auto collision attorney in Houston Texas.
+If you’ve been injured by the negligence of another, you could hire any auto wreck lawyer in Katy, TX, or you can hire a good auto collision attorney in West Houston.
 Joe Stephens has been defending injury victims in Texas for over 3 decades from negligent individuals, companies, and greedy insurance companies.
 As an experienced car accident law firm in Katy, TX, Joe handles all cases personally, and his staff is always available to answer questions.

 How Much Should You Expect From Your Car Accident Claim?

 When it comes to accurately calculating how much you should expect from your car accident, you first need to make a list of your quantifiable economic damages.
 You can use things like invoices, receipts, or other tangible evidence to prove your case.
 So, how much should you expect from your car accident?
 Let’s take a look at a few things to consider:

 In this case, property damage refers to the amount of damage done to your vehicle.
 If you take your car to a repair shop and they can fix it, then that estimate will be equal to the amount of your property damage.